-Moody Bible Institute is a regionally accredited school at the undergraduate level that grants a one-year Certificate of Biblical Studies (CBS); a two-year Associate of Biblical Studies degree (ABS); a four-year Bachelor of Arts (BA) and Bachelor of Science degree (BS); a five-year Bachelor of Music degree (BMus); and a Bachelor of Science degree (BSMAT) in Missionary Aviation Technology, ranging from four to five years, depending on the emphasis within the degree.
+Moody Bible Institute is a regionally and nationally accredited school.
+At the undergraduate level, MBI grants a four-year Bachelor of Arts (BA); a five-year Bachelor of Music degree (BMus); and a five-year Bachelor of Science degree (BSMAT) in Missionary Aviation Technology.